-This shining fairy and faded blue-purplish hue dripping down your brunette mane will give you a totally edgy vibe.
-Even with a short-length, it’s possible to recreate cute blue ombre hair ideas like this one.
+This shining fairy and faded blue-purplish hue dripping down your brunette mane will give you an edgy vibe.
+Even with a short length, it’s possible to recreate cute blue ombre hair ideas like this one.

 If you have a sweet tooth, this pink-to-blue cotton candy hair is surely for you!
 This delectable blend of pink hues looks fab on tan skin.

 Allow a silver to blue ombre to beautify a mid-length haircut.
 This modern grey-blue ombre hair color can get a more textured effect from a wavy style.
 The movement does something great to the hues.
-Wear it and take that icy queen title while looking so divine!
+This is one of the best blue hair styles to wear as you take that icy queen title while looking divine!

 This is a smokey, saturated blue ombre hair with a color melt, finished with beach curls.
 It was handcrafted by salon owner and stylist Jodi Stormshak of Nashville, TN.

-With this blue hairstyle, Stormshak says you’ll be able to let the color fade out to a gorgeous icy blonde/pastel blue with a much softer grow outline.
+With this hair color blue, Stormshak says you’ll be able to let the shade fade out to a gorgeous icy blonde/pastel blue with a much softer grow outline.

-“Make sure you’re going to a colorist who specializes in not only vivids but blondes as well.
-Having a good foundation color will help the vivid color last longer and fade significantly better!
-Know that this is a high-maintenance color, so you’re not only needing to budget for salon costs, but product costs as well,” she adds.
+“Make sure you’re going to a colorist who specializes in vivids and blondes.
+A good foundation color will help the vivid color last longer and fade significantly better!
+Know that this is a high-maintenance color, so you need to budget for salon costs and product costs as well,” she adds.

-This dark shade with some bolder blue pops of color on short hair looks amazing!
-If you do want to upkeep this look, you need to come in for a trim at least for your sides every few weeks.
+This dark shade with bolder blue pops of color on short hair looks amazing!
+If you want to upkeep this look, you must come in for a trim at least for your sides every few weeks.

-This color is for women who are extroverts and introverts alike, but not always in the corporate world for this blue color.
-Fashion colors are starting to get trendy so more and more corporate offices are allowing them to be in the workplace.
+This is one of the blue hair ideas perfect for extroverted and introverted women but not always in the corporate world for this blue color.
+Fashion colors are starting to get trendy, so more and more corporate offices are allowing them to be in the workplace.

 This medium-length black to navy ombre was created by hairstylist Jamy Morrell of Reno, NV.

-“The coolest thing about this blue ombre is that it’s wearable,” she notes.
-“It requires maintenance because regardless of hair type or texture, it will fade.”
+“The coolest thing about this blue ombre on black hair is that it’s wearable,” she notes.
+“It requires maintenance because it will fade regardless of hair type or texture.”

-To keep it this vibrant, navy blue, you would need to come in every 3 weeks for a gloss.
-Use dark towels at home and sleep on a black pillowcase if you are considering this color.
+To keep it this vibrant, navy blue, you must come in every 3 weeks for a gloss.
+Use dark towels at home and sleep on a black pillowcase if you consider this color.

 “The loveliest part of this color is how bright the colors are!
 Even though these colors are pastels, use diluted neons from Pulp Riot hair to create a bright palette of pastels that stand out,” says Lee.

-Typically, colors like these will only last about 4-6 weeks until you’re back to being blonde because they are so pastel.
-So, these pastels are not recommended unless you can keep up and maintain them well.
+Typically, colors like these will only last about 4-6 weeks until you return to being blonde because they are so pastel.
+So, these pastels are only recommended if you can keep up and maintain them well.

 “It’s a multi-dimensional blue to aqua ombre on a wavy long bob to give women mermaid/unicorn vibes,” says hairstylist Marielle Gutierrez of Canada.

-She notes, “the coolest thing about this hairstyle is, of course, the blue ombre color!
-Don’t you just love how the blue transitions into aqua, again, giving mermaid/unicorn vibes?”
+She notes, “The coolest thing about this hairstyle is the blue ombre color!
+Don’t you love how the blue transitions into aqua, again, giving mermaid/unicorn vibes?”

-These vibrant hues need to be washed in cool water only to prevent it from fading quickly and touch-ups every 8-10 weeks depending on how often you wash your hair.
+These vibrant hues must be washed in cool water only to prevent them from fading quickly, and touch-ups must be every 8-10 weeks depending on how often you wash your hair.